New York City Race Discrimination Attorneys

 Under both state and federal laws, racial discrimination is illegal in the workplace.
 Though racial discrimination is often overt, it can sometimes be subtle.
-If you are subjected to racial discrimination in the workplace, know that you have rights.
-And at Brown Kwon & Lam, we’re here to fight for them.
+If you are subjected to racial discrimination in the workplace, know that you have rights and that our racial discrimination lawyers in New York City are here to fight for them.

 Forms of Racial Discrimination in the Workplace

 Race discrimination happens in the workplace when an employer makes employment decisions based on race instead of the employee’s skills, experience, or performance.
 It can also happen inadvertently when a preexisting employment policy negatively impacts certain groups over others.

 Forms of racial discrimination in the workplace may include:

 - Not granting an employee a promotion or raise due to race

 - Refusing to hire someone based solely on ethnicity or race